archiemaskill/pythongames/ghost_door/README-ghost_door.md

 to be provided with the user's input.

 `ghost_game` ties everything together, it's the main game loop and accepts all the collaborative objects in its constructor.

+`main.py` - this is the file that kicks everything off.
+As is typical for the entry point of non-trivial programs, it is not easily testable.
+This is because it is essentially a laundry list of production collaborators, passed into the main game object.
+To unit-test this would require overriding the stdin and stdout (messy!) and the unpredictability of the random number generator would also create non-trivial challenges.